jaskirat111/SocialDistancingAnalyserandMaskMonitoringAIsystemwrtCovid19/README.md

 * [Google Colab](https://colab.research.google.com/) : Used as the developement environment for executing high-end computations on its backend GPUs/TPUs and for editing Jupyter Notebooks.
 * [imutils](https://pypi.org/project/imutils/) : Used for resizing each frame to (1280,720)

+## Project Description and Results
+### Person Detection
+[YOLO](https://pjreddie.com/darknet/yolo/) (You Only Look Once) is a state-of-the-art, real-time object detection system.
+It's Version 3 based spp model(pretrained on COCO dataset), with a resolution of 608x608 in used in this project for obtaining the bounding boxes of individual persons in a video frame.
+To obtain a faster processing speed, a resolution of 416x416 or 320x320 can be used.
+YOLOv3-tiny can also be used for speed optimization.
+However it will result in decreased detection accuracy.

+### Face Detection
+[Dual Shot Face Detector](https://github.com/Tencent/FaceDetection-DSFD) (DSFD) is used throughout the project for detecting faces.
+Common Face Detectors such as the Haar-Cascades or the MTCNN are not efficient in this particular use-case as they are not able to detect faces that are covered or have low-resolution.
+DSFD is also good in detecting faces in wide range of orientations.
+It is bit heavy on the pipeline, but produces accurate results.

+### Face Mask Classifier
+A slighly modified ResNet50 model (with base layers pretrained on imagenet) is used for classifying whether a face is masked properly or not.
+Combination of some AveragePooling2D and Dense (with dropout) layers ending with a Sigmoid or Softmax classifier is appended on top of the base layers.
+Different architectures can be used for the purpose, however complex ones should be avoided to reduce overfitting.
+The model needs to be trained on tons of relevant data before we can apply it in real-time and expect it to work.
+It needs a lot of computational power and I mean a lot!
+We can try our models trained on a small dataset in our local machines, but it would not produce desirable results.
+Therefore I used pretrained open-source models for now.
+So we use the model trained by the team of [Thang Pham](https://github.com/aome510/Mask-Classifier) for this purpose.
+It is basically a ResNet50 Model with a modified top.

+Implementation details can be found in this [notebook](https://github.com/jaskirat111/Social-Distancing-Analyser-and-Mask-Monitoring-AI-system-wrt-Covid-19/blob/master/Social_Distancing_Monitor_Face_mask_Detection.ipynb).

+### Future Scope
+Some optimizations can be made in the form of vectorization.
+For getting the position of a person, there are various approaches.
+One of them being simply using the centers of the bounding boxes, the one used in this project.
+Other one is using OpenCV's perspective transform to get a bird's eye view of the positions, but that kind of needs pretty accurate frame of reference points.
+Using it also increases the complexity of the system by a bit.
+However if implemented correctly, it will no doubt produce better results.
+For now we stick to the first approach.
+Remember, there's always scope for improvements!